SimpleFX Review – Spreads, Leverage, Demo & More

 How to use SimpleFX – setting up an account and trading

 Getting an account on SimpleFX is a quick and easy process.
-You simply visit their homepage and click on “Create account” button in the top, right side of your screen.
+You simply visit their homepage and click on the “Create account” button on the top, right side of your screen.

 Once you are in, you are greeted with a message that prompts you to deposit funds.